Ukraine: the similarities with the war in Bosnia 30 years ago

 “The people of Sarajevo were asking for international help and could not believe that the ‘civilized’ world was not capable of putting an end to the massacre,” Bakaric told AFP.

-Unlike in Bosnia, the Ukrainian troops have had the support of the United States, Canada, the United Kingdom and, in general, NATO, which have militarily supplied the government based in kyiv, seeking to confront and contain the Russian advance in territory ukrainian
+Unlike in Bosnia, the Ukrainian troops have had the support of the United States, Canada, the United Kingdom and, in general, NATO, that have militarily supplied the government based in kyiv, seeking to confront and contain the Russian advance in Ukrainian territory.

 The ‘solution’ to the conflict